Rules and Regulations

 While at home or at the office

 No player should be sitting on the bench for an entire game.
-Every prepared player should have the opportunity to play in every game.
-If your child is not getting at least twenty minutes of playing time in each game, discuss the issue with your coach.
+Every prepared player should have the opportunity to play in every game, except for injuries, behavior problems or repeated attendance issues.
+If your child is not playing at least 50% of the game in each game, discuss the issue with your coach.
 If you have a problem with the coach, you may speak to the appropriate coordinator.
 Our coaches are always very appreciative when the parents organize among themselves for such tasks as making phone calls, arranging transportation, and bringing orange slices for half-time.
 Parents can also take the lead in organizing post-season pizza parties or outings to local college soccer games.
 Your coach will also need volunteers during games to serve as “club linesmen” (calling the ball out of bounds – a great way to keep warm on those nippy mornings!)

 Uniforms and Equipment